rustyrussell/bolts/12-offer-encoding.md

 ## Rationale

-Usually an error message is sufficient for diagnostics, however there is at least one case where it should be programmatically parsable.
-An offer which sets `offer_send_invoice` can also specify a currency, which opens the possibility for a disagreement on exchange rate.
-In this case, the `suggested_value` reflects its expected value, and the sender can send a new invoice.
+Usually an error message is sufficient for diagnostics, however future enhancements may make automated handling useful.

+In particular, we could allow non-offer-response `invoice_requests` to omit `invoice_request_amount` in future and use offer fields to indicate alternate currencies.  ("I will send you 10c!").
+Then the sender of the invoice would have to guess how many msat that was, and could use the `invoice_error` to indicate if the recipient disagreed with the conversion so the sender can send a new invoice.

 # FIXME: Possible future extensions: